rh-mobb/documentation/content/docs/rosa/egress-ip/_index.md

 oc new-project demo-egress-ns
 ```

-Create the egress Rule.
+Create the egress rule.
 This rule will ensure that egress traffic will
 be applied to all pods within the namespace that we just created
 via the `spec.namespaceSelector` field: